 I’ve been grinding away at writing SF for a few years now.
 Writing SF is hard.
 There are rules to it.
 And expectations.
 I’ve spent a while trying to build a foundation of understanding to be able to write a decent SF story.
 Since I’ve published a few stories that feature my particular quirks, I think I’m figuring out the rules a bit.

-So here are a few ideas about writing.
+So here are a few ideas about writing SF.

-At its most basic, a SF story must have a science-based premise, with a problem and a solution.
+At its most basic, a SF story must have a premise based in science or fantasy or both, with a problem and a solution.
 This problem informs the plot.
 The setting can be of your choosing.
-Although if you think you can just revise a piece of short fiction to take place on another planet and throw in some zap guns and call it SF—you’re wrong.
+Although if you think you can just revise a piece of short literary fiction to take place on another planet and throw in some zap guns and call it SF—you’re wrong.
 Trust me.
 People on the internet will call you out.

 It can be a small problem—I keep asking the coffeemaker on this starship to give me a cappuccino but instead it keeps spitting out kittens!
 What am I going to do with all of these kittens?!
 And then the problem increases the stakes.
 Oh god, the kittens have melded with the ship’s AI and now they’re about to cause a galactic civil war.
 This problem needs a solution.
 Captain, it’s time to call in a quantum barista!